-Theorem 1 extends slightly the results of Koenker and Machado (1999), but it fails to answer our main question: how to deal with unknown nuisance parameters in R and r?
+Theorem 1 extends slightly the results of Koenker and Machado (1999), but it still can not be used to test the location shift or location-scale shift hypothesis.
+It fails to answer our main question: how to deal with unknown nuisance parameters in R and r?
 To begin to address this question, we introduce an additional condition.